JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - start navigation from tour view ✔️
   - stamp from tour view ✔️
   - quick add poi from map to end of tour
+  - show personalized stamp count in addition to total
 - are you sure when deleting stampings
 - nice illustrated message on initial routes view -> show list of tours ✔️
 - have map start near me if possible & keep viewport on reload ✔️